The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 stage 4 unconscious competence

-Stage 4: Unconscious Competence (Mastery)
+Stage 4: Unconscious Competence (The State of Effortless Mastery)

-Stage 4 is defined by mastery.
 The real magic occurs at this final stage of alchemical transformation.

 From total darkness, awkwardness, discomfort, and frustration experienced in stages 1 and 2, through the herculean efforts of consistent practice in stage 3, emerges a new level of being.